chanlito/nuxt-ts-module/README.md

 # Nuxt Typescript Module

-Use Typescript within Nuxt.js application seamlessly.
+A tiny module to use Typescript within Nuxt.js application.

 ## Setup